 Why care about the crawling process?

-Your fist concern when optimizing your website for search engines, is to ensure that they can access it correctly otherwise if they cannot ‘read’ your website, you shouldn’t expect much in terms of high rankings or search engine traffic.
+Your first concern when optimizing your website for search engines is to ensure that they can access it correctly otherwise if they cannot ‘read’ your website, you shouldn’t expect much in terms of high rankings or search engine traffic.

 As explained above, crawlers have a lot of work to do and you should try and make their job easier.